MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 **Question: Who has permission to provision the SharePoint Success Site?**
 <br>
-Answer: The Global admin (formerly called the Tenant admin) are required.
+Answer: A global admin
 <br>

-**Question: I have installed the SharePoint Success Site successfully, but I'm not able to get the Success Site content from the M365 learning pathways web part loaded on my site.
+**Question: I have installed the SharePoint Success Site successfully, but I'm not able to get the Success Site content from the Microsoft 365 learning pathways web part loaded on my site.
 What should I do?**
 <br>
 Answer: